SHASANKsp/GNN-protein_structure/README.md

 # GNN-protein_structure
-Building GNN for protein structure
+Building GNN for protein structure (Work in progress)